Trump Proud Boys remark echoes Charlottesville

-WASHINGTON (AP) - President Donald Trump on Wednesday tried to walk back his refusal to outright condemn a far right facist group during his debate with Democrat Joe Biden, but the inflammatory moment was far from the first time the president has failed to denounce white supremacists or has advanced racist ideas.
+WASHINGTON (AP) - President Donald Trump on Wednesday tried to walk back his refusal to outright condemn a far right fascist group during his debate with Democrat Joe Biden, but the inflammatory moment was far from the first time the president has failed to denounce white supremacists or has advanced racist ideas.

 Trump’s initial refusal to criticize the Proud Boys - instead saying the group should “stand back and stand by” - drew fierce blowback before he altered his message in a day-later effort to quell the firestorm.